-I am a newly employed PhD-student at the Department of Biosciences at the University of Oslo where I am engaged in a project in the group of PI Ragnhild Eskeland, and part of the strategic research environment, PharmaTox.
-In my current PhD project I hope to contribute towards insights on the effects of pharmaceuticals on human neurotoxicity and neurodevelopment by doing epigenetic studies, using human embryonic stem cells exposed to paracetamol and other common drugs.
+I am a PhD-student at the Department of Biosciences at the University of Oslo and part of the strategic research environment PharmaTox.
+PharmaTox is a highly cross-collaborative environment involving many research groups and projects.
+In my own project I hope to contribute towards insights on the effects of pharmaceuticals on human neurotoxicity and neurodevelopment.
+I am also looking into the effect of retrotransposable elements during human development.

 Brief project introduction